ligato/docs/docs/developer-guide/plugin-lookup.md

 ### Quick Agent Setup

 1. Define your plugin.
 Every plugin must implement the `infra.Plugin` interface.
 2. Use the `agent.Plugins(<plugin>...)` function to create an instance of `agent.Option`.
-This configuration stanza informs the vpp-agent about your plugin.
+This configuration stanza informs the VPP agent about your plugin.
 Pass the plugin defined in the preceding step as a parameter into `agent.Plugins(<plugin>...)`.
 This is a variadic function which means you can pass multiple parameters into it if you need to define multiple plugins.
 If there are relationships/dependencies between your plugins, and/or if one or more of your plugins depends on other plugins, which are not explicitly listed, use the `agent.AllPlugins(<plugin>...)` function to create the `agent.Options` object. `agent.AllPlugins(<plugin>...)` will automatically sort plugins into the correct initialization order.

 3. Use the `agent.NewAgent(opts ...Option)` function to create a new instance of the agent.